 We should never believe in a single copy of data, especially if it is sensitive.
 For that reason, we regularly backup our data from phone to computer and from PC to external hard disk.
 Some of us also prefer to store our data cloud.
 Some popular cloud storage services are Degoo, Google Drive, Amazon Photos, Microsoft OneDrive, etc.

 We all know how to backup data stored on our PC and phone, but a few of us takes care of our cloud data like emails, contacts, and calendars.
-Like our local data, cloud data is also important, and we should take backup regularly to our computer.
+Like our local data, cloud data is also important, and we should take backup regularly to our computers.
 When it comes to backing up our emails from Gmail, Outlook, Yahoo!, and other accounts, many options are available to choose from.
 There are several services to move your emails from one webmail provider to another.
 For instance, you can easily backup Gmail emails to Outlook and vice versa.

 In this gearupwindows article, we will guide you on taking backup of Gmail emails to your personal computer.
 To do that, there is no need to download or take the help of a third-party tool.
 Google provides an interface to download their data from Google accounts with a few mouse clicks.

-The best part is that apart from the Gmail emails, Google allows downloading Calendar, Contacts, Photos, Google Drive data, and more.
+The best part is that apart from Gmail emails, Google allows downloading Calendar, Contacts, Photos, Google Drive data, and more.

 How to Backup Gmail Emails to our PC?